MetOffice/CSET/docs/source/getting-started/index.rst

 for how to use the command line program <installation>`.

 The cylc workflow allows large scale processing of multiple models, case-studies, and variables.
-It is however more complex to set up, requiring a cylc installation.
+It is, however, more complex to set up and requires a cylc installation.
 Using the cylc workflow will be what is most widely used by weather and climate users familiar with rose and cylc_, and requires the least familiarity with CSET to analyse UM or LFRic output, since the recipes to